stp/stp/docs/smt-input-language.rst

     (set-logic QF_ABV)
     (set-info :smt-lib-version 2.0)

-QF_BV is for bit-vector problems, QF_ABV is for bit-vector and array problems.
+QF_BV is for bitvector problems, QF_ABV is for bitvector and array problems.

 Declarations
 ============

-Bit-vector expressions (or terms) are constructed out of bit-vector constants, bit-vector variables and the functions listed below.
+Bitvector expressions (or terms) are constructed out of bitvector constants, bitvector variables and the functions listed below.
 In STP all variables have to declared before the point of use.
-An example declaration of a bit-vector variable of length, say 32, is as follows:
+An example declaration of a bitvector variable of length, say 32, is as follows:

 ::